Covid 19 coronavirus: Nelson Animates customer harasses employee over contact tracing

-A Nelson Animates employee has been "left shaken" after a video of a man harassing an Animates employee over contact tracing has gone viral.
+A Nelson Animates employee has been "left shaken" after a man harassed her over the store's contact tracing rules.

-In the video, which was posted on YouTube on May 13, a man is heard questioning why he needed to provide his contact details in order to enter the store, saying that the system breaches his privacy.
+In a video, which was posted on YouTube on May 13 and has since gone viral, a man is heard questioning why he needed to provide his contact details in order to enter the store, saying that the system breaches his privacy.

 The staff member then calmly explains that the store is following the Government's alert level 2 guidelines.